hsuenaga/openipc_builder/README.md

 - Tweaker for automatically configuring devices according to profile (gpio, wifi, etc).
 - Specialized _[storage location](https://github.com/OpenIPC/builder/releases/tag/latest)_ for customized firmware for well-known devices.
 - QR code recognition to automatically _[connect to WiFi](https://openipc.org/tools/qr-code-generator)_ on your home network.
-- Change default WiFi channel to 36, japanese users can use this channel without DFS/TPC.
+- Changed default WiFi channel to 36.
+Japanese users can use this channel without DFS/TPC.
 But remember, OUTDOOR USE IS PROHIBITED.
-- Support RTL8821A based USB dongles which are commonly selled in Japanese market.
+- RTL8821A based USB dongles is supported.
+It's commonly selled in Japanese market.
 You can only use MIC(TELEC) certified device in Japan.
   - tp-link Archer T2U Nano(TELEC certified version) is tested.
-This dongle is very small and has less Tx power, but it's enough for indoor use.
+This dongle is very small and has less Tx power, but I hope it's enough for indoor use.

 ### List of known and supported devices